 Fortunately for allergies like oak, you know when it’s coming and when it’s bad by just looking at the shade of yellow on your car (unless you have a yellow car then just use our pollen count tool)!
 Oak is an airborne pollen, which means that there are a few simple steps you can do to limit how much contact you have!

 1) The first thing you can do is to take your allergy medication BEFORE the day starts.
 You can already see how miserable this day can make you feel so why not combat it before you start feeling the symptoms?
 Medicine like antihistamines are the quickest form of relief, but they still take a while before they start kicking in.

 2) Make sure you’re changing your clothes and at least washing off your face after being outside for a significant amount time.
 As we all know, oak pollen is very sticky.
 It sticks to everything and this includes your skin and clothes.
 This is makes an excellent excuse to swap into your comfiest shirt when you get home from work, or when you need an extra reason to convince your kids to get out of stinky clothes.

 3) Avoid outdoor exercise in the morning.
 Keep the early exercising inside if you’re worried about pollen affecting your performance.
 It’s best to save outside activities for the late afternoon and evening when pollen levels are lower.

 4) Make sure to keep windows in your home and car closed to lower exposure to pollen.
 We know how nice it is to open up your windows and the loot spring breeze into your home, but this is a no-no for allergy sufferers.
 One of the best ways to reduce allergies is by reducing the amount of time spent around the allergens that cause them.

-If you find that these steps are not enough to get you through oak season…
+If you find that these steps are not enough to get you past your oak allergies…